-Tom Oldfield is in his first year as head coach of Kent Denver's baseball team.
+Tom Oldfield is in his second year as head coach of Kent Denver's baseball team.
 He has been coaching for 34 years overall, and believes sports are a great way to learn invaluable life lessons.

 "Each day is a chance to test yourself in the life lessons you learn on the field," says Oldfield.
 "I encourage student-athletes to be safe, do their best and have fun while learning about themselves and their teammates."

 Casey Brittain has coached girls’ golf at Kent Denver for seven years.

 Coach Brittain has been coaching nearly 11 years in total and was named Assistant Professional of the Year in 2012 by the Colorado Professional Golfers’ Association.
 She works at Cherry Hills Country Club when not at Kent Denver.
 Coach Brittain has a bachelor’s degree in PGA Golf Management from Ferris State University.

 A Kent Denver School alumnus, Ben Brenneman has played lacrosse since fifth grade and was a member of Kent Denver’s State Champion lacrosse teams in 1999 and 2001.
 He was named First Team All-State in three sports: football (once), ice hockey (three times) and lacrosse (twice).
 Coach Brenneman was also named Best Male Athlete for the 2001 graduating class of Kent Denver.
 Coach Brenneman was a member of Duke University’s ACC Conference Champion lacrosse team in 2002 and NCAA Runner-up team in 2005.
 He is currently in his 10th year coaching, with eight years at Kent Denver.
 He became Head Coach five years ago.